+DATE REVISED:

+DATE ACCEPTED: Rejected April 22, 2022

 ANALYSIS PATH/DATA THAT LED TO SPECIFICATION:

 As currently written, the statistical reference flow for a Redriver makes the incorrect assumption that the downstream Rx equalization is determined from the downstream Tx and the downstream channel.
 For the downstream Rx to properly determine its equalization, the impulse response input to the downstream Rx must also include the impulse response output of the upstream Rx.